komarovalexander/ka-table-site/pages/docs/docs_action.md

 ## Definition

-Action is an object which contains type and payload
+Action is an object which contains the type and payload
 ```js
   {
     type: string,